 - Provide Excellent Customer Service: Build a positive reputation by delivering high-quality work and excellent customer service, which will lead to repeat business and referrals.

-By following this guide, you'll be well on your way to obtaining your plumbing license and enjoying a successful career as a licensed plumber.
-Remember to stay current with industry changes, maintain your license, and strive for continuous improvement as you grow your plumbing business.
+By following this guide, you'll be well on your way to obtaining your plumbing certification and enjoying a successful career as a licensed plumber.
+Remember to stay current with industry changes, maintain your license, and strive for continuous improvement of your plumbing business.